-Substitute Senate Bill No. 1, known as Public Act No. 24-19, introduces several health and safety measures for Connecticut residents.
-It requires home health care and home health aide agencies to collect and provide employees with information about clients' history of violence, substance use, domestic abuse, psychiatric history, and relevant judicial or sex offender registry information.
-Agencies must also inform employees about safety hazards at the service location and review crime-related data annually.
-The bill mandates health and safety training for agency staff, consistent with CDC and OSHA guidelines, and requires agencies to report instances of abuse against staff.
-A home health worker safety grant program is established to provide safety escorts and check mechanisms for staff.
-Additionally, the bill requires healthcare facilities to adopt workplace violence prevention standards and establishes a working group to study staff safety issues in home health care and hospice organizations.
+Substitute Senate Bill No. 1, known as Public Act No. 24-19, is comprehensive legislation aimed at enhancing the health and safety of Connecticut residents, with a particular focus on home health care and home health aide agencies.
+The bill requires these agencies to collect and provide information about clients' history of violence, substance use, domestic abuse, psychiatric history, and relevant judicial records or sex offender registry information to their employees.
+Agencies must also provide details about the location where services will be provided, including crime rates and safety hazards.
+They are required to conduct monthly safety assessments, provide annual staff training, and report instances of abuse against staff members.
+The Commissioner of Social Services must ensure compliance with training requirements for agencies receiving reimbursement under the Connecticut medical assistance program.
+A home health worker safety grant program is established, and hospitals must adopt workplace violence prevention standards.
+A working group will be convened to study staff safety issues in home health care and hospice organizations.

 Statutes affected: